rachejazz/rachejazz.github.io/index.md

 ---
 # I Love Working On
 ### Strongly believing on the **killful** phrase, I continue to venture further in
+*	Monitoring and Automating Cloud Services workflows.
+Have worked with EC2, ECR, ELB, S3, CloudWatch on AWS.
+Experience with IAM, policies and group management.

+*   Focussing on Kubernetes Security.
+Secret Management using Vault and Cluster hardening using kskan and monitoring using Falco.
+Proficient in docker environment workflow.

+*   Python, C being my front pocket materials, I have done promising work on js as well.

+*   Linux kernel enthusiast, in a constant habit of writing bash/fish scripts to make life easier.

 *   UI and backend web - experienced in React library.
 Playing around with nginx/uswgi/flask and handling django websites

-*   Python, C being my front pocket materials, I have done promising work on js as well.

-*   Linux kernel enthusiast, in a constant habit of writing bash/fish scripts to make life easier.
-My most recent work on computer arch makes me well-versed in x86 assembly too.

-*   Currently focussing on virtual env and containers.
-Dockerizing my area :)

 ---